 The older Revolve Plus boasts of a smooth audio output and a pronounced bass.
 There's minimal distortion even at high volumes.

-As for the older Bose Portable Smart Speaker, it delivers balanced audio with added bass effect.
+As for the Bose Portable Smart Speaker, it delivers balanced audio with added bass effect.
 Simultaneously, the output is clear and punchy and well, that's what you'd expect from a premium speaker.

 The highlight of this speaker is the addition of mono-signal tech.
 Similar to the Sonos Move's Auto Trueplay tech, this one also tunes the audio output as per the surroundings.
 This translates well into real-world usage, and you will find an overall balanced listening.